TheBlackBit/multipaz-developer-website/codelabs/Utopia Wholesale Codelab/Advanced Features/W3C DC API Implementation.md

 ```

 `CredmanActivity` extends `CredentialManagerPresentmentActivity` from the Multipaz library, which provides the core W3C DC API functionality.
-In this updated version, all dependencies (`PromptModel`, `DocumentTypeRepository`, `PresentmentSource`) are resolved via **Koin dependency injection**, instead of manually accessing a global `App` instance.
-This class acts as the bridge between the Android system and your wallet's credential presentation logic.

 ### **Step 2: Understanding Android Manifest Configuration**